Tendon Surgery and

-T•Shellz Wrap® will help reduce scar tissue and increase deep heat in the treatment area.
-As we have shown, deep heat will increase blood flow to the area (thereby accelerating the body's own healing process).
-Treating your joint with this device after surgery is probably the easiest and most effective way to accelerate your recovery.
-Do not use if there is a lot of swelling or the incision site has not healed yet.
+TShellz Wrap will help reduce scar tissue and increase blood flow to the area (thereby accelerating the body's own healing process).
+Treating yourself with this device after surgery (when your doctor gives the ok) is probably the easiest and most effective way to effectively catalyze your body's healing capability.

 - use the

 Circulatory Boost treatments increase flexibility and elasticity of soft tissue, improve range of motion (ROM), reduce stiffness and tightness and reduce the chance of tissue strain during activity.

 Scar tissue is something that needs to be dealt with fast.
 If you try to get back into your regular daily activities after surgery with a mound of scar tissue in your joint you'll have a higher risk of re-injury and also overcompensation injuries.
 Scar tissue is just not built to withstand the pressures of regular activity.

 If you have an injured tendon with a lot of scar tissue and re-injure that tissue, even more scar tissue will grow to fill in those tears.
 If you keep falling into the dangerous cycle of re-injuring your tendon without proper treatment you could end up with massive amounts of scar tissue in your joint.
 Your ability to move your affected joint in a normal way will be impaired as the amount of scar tissue increases.

 The only solution to truly recover from invasive surgery for good is to break up scar tissue and avoid re-injury.

 This can be achieved through regular use of the T•Shellz Wrap® accompanied with a stretching/exercise plan assigned by your PT.
 A light consistent stretch regimen will help break down scar tissue and improve flexibility during your post-op recovery.